rchain/board/2020/1-28/README.md

 ##

-## Policy on Tainted RHOC
+## Accounting for Invalidated RHOC
-Greg Meredith proposed the following policy (Attached) describing how to account for tainted RHOC balances in the RChain genesis block.
+Greg Meredith proposed the following policy ([Attached](/2020/1-28/Accounting_for_Invalidated_RHOC.pdf)) describing how to account for RHOC balances in addresses invalidated by previous board action.
 Steve Ross-Talbot seconded the proposal, and all directors in attendance unanimously voted their approval.

 *Meeting adjourned at 1:00 PM PST.*